vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 They implement the `Validator` interface which defines methods `isValid` and `getError`.

-The following property validators are available:<br />
+The following validators are available:<br />

 **FormatValidator**